richard-fisher/ramaze/guide/general/sessions.md

 /set\_message again.

 In the above example, the content of the flash is returned by a method in the controller.
-However, the most common scenario is to addres the flash object directly in the layouts or viems.
-You can display flash data (in your layout for instance), just line any other variable :
+However, the most common scenario is to address the flash object directly in the layouts or viems.
+You can display flash data (in your layout for instance), just like any other variable :

     #{flash[:message]}